slatinsky/DiscordChatExporter-frontend/README.md

 - Discord - for a great chat app
 - [brussell98/discord-markdown](https://github.com/brussell98/discord-markdown) - for discord markdown rendering

-And for other technologies used in this project - sveltekit, docker, nodejs, nvm, pkg, pyinstaller, http-server.
+And for other technologies used in this project - sveltekit, docker, nodejs, nvm, pyinstaller, http-server.

 ## License
 GNU GENERAL PUBLIC LICENSE